Updated: November 27, 2024

 Is now a good time to invest in real estate in Lisbon?

-Property prices in Lisbon City have experienced a growth rate of 50 percent from 2017 to 2022.
+Property prices in Lisbon have experienced a growth rate of 50 percent from 2017 to 2022.
 The Portuguese real estate market, and Lisbon, in particular, is predicted to continue growing at a steady pace over the coming years.

 A quick online search for “real estate investment Lisbon” will highlight the popularity of the capital city of Portugal, as the municipal area is a major tourist destination.
 Additionally, the picturesque city has a buzzing pulse and rich cultural history.